suyash-rgb/Postal-Probe/README.md

      pincode (int): The pincode to check the delivery status for.<br><br>
 **Response:** <br>
     - 200 OK: Returns a string indicating the delivery status: <br>
-             - "Delivery Services Available" if delivery is available for the pincode. <br>
+             - `Delivery Services Available` if delivery is available for the pincode. <br>
-             - "Delivery Services Not Available for the entered Pincode" if delivery is not available. <br>
+             - `Delivery Services Not Available` for the entered Pincode" if delivery is not available. <br>
     - Returns a 404 status with the message "No record found for this pincode" if the pincode is not found in the system. <br><br>